Home

 Bookkeeping:

-A systematic method of recording business transactions.
-The recording or clerical part of accounting.
-Basic bookkeeping shows money received and money spent for a given period.
-More complete business systems show where income came from, how and where money is spent, how much profit a business made or how great a loss it had, what the business is worth, and how these results for the given period compare with the results for previous periods.
+More complete bookkeeping business systems show where income came from, how and where money is spent, how much profit a business made or how great a loss it had, what the business is worth, and how these results for the given period compare with the results for previous periods.

 Break-Even Point:

-The activity, practice, or profession of maintaining the business records of a person or organization and preparing forms and reports for tax or other financial purposes.
+The activity, practice, or profession of maintaining the business records of a person or organization and preparing bookkeeping forms and reports for tax or other financial purposes.

 The point or level of financial activity at which expenditure equals income or the value of an investment equals its cost, with the result that there is neither a profit nor a loss.